 Artist Biography

 Melissa Milton has lived in Arkansas, U.S., all of her life.
 She was born the youngest in a family of seven.
 She grew up in Fayetteville, which at that time was a quaint little Southern town populated by 10,000 residents and 5,000 University students.
 The small town residents were mainly comprised of farmers, hippies, professionals, and University students who blended together extremely well.
-This created an atmosphere of a small Southern town holding traditional values laced with liberal thinking that imprinted itself upon her.
+This created an atmosphere of a small Southern town holding traditional values laced with liberal thinking, which imprinted itself upon her.

 It has never been unusual in Fayetteville to find musicians playing on sidewalks alongside farmers selling fresh produce.
 Enclaves of local artists always found outlets in wonderful local hole-in-the-wall shops prior to the modern day Arts Explosion which now permeates Northwest Arkansas.
 As the arts have grown in her region over the years, Melissa has served on the Boards of Directors for the following Arts oriented Non Profit Organizations: The Walton Arts Center , the Artists of Northwest Arkansas organization, and The Art Gallery at NWA Mall (a Community Arts Center).

-Melissa would be creating the art whether or not it sold.
-But she loves that the art sales fund the creation of even more art.
-In addition, participating in the Galleries and gift shops has led to many wonderful friendships and the opportunity to frequently enjoy other artists’ artwork which she’d have otherwise have never gotten to experience.
+In addition, participating in the Galleries and gift shops has led to many wonderful friendship, and the opportunity to frequently enjoy other artists’ artwork which she’d have otherwise have never gotten to experience.
 She feels that is just perfect.
-Melissa lives in Fayetteville with her husband & pets, and has many friends and relatives in the area (including grandchildren living only 5 minutes away).
-She feels that is pretty perfect, too.